Myth: American forces were filled with eager volunteers

 Furthermore, it was America's economic sanctions against Japan in 1941 that directly precipitated Pearl Harbor.

-To suggest that the idea that the U.S. was sitting alone minding its own business before December 7, 1941 is not the case.
+To suggest that the U.S. was sitting alone minding its own business before December 7, 1941 is simply not accurate.

 Pictured: Several ships including the USS Shaw explode during the Pearl Harbor attack.Wikimedia Commons